 Save and exit the php.ini again.
-File:Setup:apache vhost bluespice free.txt

 Configuring Apache

 In this documentation, we assume the recommended installation with ShortURL.
 In this case, the root directory of the web server is in /var/www/bluespice, but the actual source code of BlueSpice is in /var/www/bluespice/w.
 This configuration is designed accordingly.